We're now live! Signup now

 Create a login route

-Create a route at src/routes/login/+page.svelte:
+Create a login template at src/routes/login/+page.svelte:

 <!-- src/routes/login/+page.svelte -->